IanGBrennan/MioceneAustralia/README.md

   ### Phenotypic and Distributional Traits
    + Body size data (snout-vent length, body length, mass).
 (5x)
    + Distributional data, in binary format for BioGeoBEARS analysis.
 (5x)
-   + Spreadsheet of body size and distributional data.
+   + Spreadsheet of raw body size and distributional data.
 ## Scripts:
   ### Biogeographic Analyses:
-   +
+   + R code for BioGeoBEARS and Biogeographic Stochastic Mapping that iterates across a set of empirical trees, and summarizes and plots temporal trends in dispersal histories.
+   + R code for BioGeoBEARS and Biogeographic Stochastic Mapping that simulates data onto a specified tree under a specified historical biogeographic model, and summarizes and plots temporal trends in dispersal histories.
+  ### Modelling Phenotypic Evolution: